theodson/dotfiles/readme.md

 - Automate creation `~/.gitconfig.local` with placeholder variables if it doesn't exist
 - Add Karabiner config
 - Add basic Mac preferences, such as open home rather than recent in finder
+- Automate the process of downloading installing the Monolisa font via a cloud based script that is password protected
+- Automate installation of browser plugins(?)

 # Old machine